Museum Displays

 It is very easy to step back in time while visiting this charming and informative museum.
 The many volunteers of the 29 Palms Historical Society have put countless hours into bringing the past to life.
 Their efforts have helped illustrate the extraordinary history of this area.
-The following photos provide you with a taste of the displays found at the museum.
+The following photos provide you with a taste of the current and past exhibits found at the museum.

 We offer self guided tours and docents are always available to answer any questions.